It's not easy being a Hibs fan but it's even harder being a Hibs manager

-Don’t tell me, this has happened in South America frequently, and in both Colombia and Bolivia only last week.
-And in Colombia there was an immediate political coup with the jettisoned boss being installed as the country’s president.
+Don’t tell me, this has happened in South America frequently, and in both Columbia and Bolivia only last week.
+And in Columbia there was an immediate political coup with the jettisoned boss being installed as the country’s president.
 Oh, and he also now hosts his own TV game show.

 I jest, slightly, about the craziness of a continent where referees have been known to carry guns, but not about the plight of Jack Ross.
 Maybe the top political post in Britain will become available soon but Ross won’t be a candidate.
 Here, we’re still (fairly) rigorous about who we want in charge of government.
 Football, though, is a different kettle of piranha.
 I’m not sure I ever thought I’d be asking such a question, but at the Tony Macaroni Arena the other night and the morning after, did Scottish football go a little bit Bogota?